 I would sit by Papa’s side at what I then thought was a massive oak table, but what I now realise is of average size – fortunately, it currently lives at my mum’s place – and I’d watch him tuck into this garden-fresh feast as Baba placed comforting dishes in front of me, such as her delightfully buttery scrambled eggs, refried pelmeni and vareniki and these Russian pancakes in the style of French crepes.

-This is really straightforward but do let us know if you have any questions about our best Russian pancakes recipe in the comments and I’ll answer there and add more tips here.
+This is really straightforward, so no tips to making our best Russian pancakes recipe today, but do let us know if you have any questions about making blini in the comments and I’ll answer there and add tips here.
 Enjoy!

 Best Russian Pancakes Recipe